Ileenfdz/JS-Exercises/README.md

 Create a function called shortcut to remove all the lowercase vowels in a given string.
 ## Description(17)

+It's the academic year's end, fateful moment of your school report.
+The averages must be calculated.
+All the students come to you and entreat you to calculate their average for them.
+Easy !
+You just need to write a script.

+Return the average of the given array rounded down to its nearest integer.

+The array will never be empty.
 ## Description(18)

 Your task is to create a function that does four basic mathematical operations.